JKincorperated/The-Roblox-Anti-Social-Tool/README.md

 ### Features

 * Notifications once one of your friends comes online
-* Auto game closure if a friend comes online
+* Auto game closure if a friend comes online (Windows Only)

 ### Requirements